Vietnamese street food guide: 7 must-try dishes in 2026

 However, you’ll need reliable connectivity and enough data to explore the local markets, find the best restaurants, and share your Vietnam street food pics on Instagram stories.

-So, invest in a Vietnam SIM or eSIM for your upcoming trip.
+So, invest in a Vietnam SIM card or eSIM for your upcoming trip.

 You can buy Holafly’s international eSIM anytime and activate it upon reaching Vietnam.
 With prepaid plans ranging from 1 to 90 days, Holafly offers unlimited mobile data according to your length of stay.